 - I may close the commenting feature on The Deliberate Mom.
 Comments collect data such as names, IP addresses, and email addresses.
 I’m trying to minimize the data collection points on my website – so comments may have to go. *insert sad face here*

 - Past comments may be deleted as well *insert bigger sad face*.
-BUT I would hope we can keep the conversation flowing on Facebook, Twitter, and/or in my private Facebook Group, Deliberate Moms Connect.
+BUT I would hope we can keep the conversation flowing on Facebook and Twitter.

 - I’m looking for a cookie plugin that will satisfy standards.
 I have a basic one right now, but this will most likely change once the cookie regulations are finalized within the GDPR standards.